 Brown butter blondies

 I believe I have found the best blondie recipe in the world.
 And then, risking hubris, I bested it just a touch by browning the butter.
 The original recipe is from Garrett McCord’s blog Vanilla Garlic.
 I discovered it in a roundabout way when looking for an easy lemon dessert.
 I took a lemon mascarpone blondie recipe, contributed by Garrett to Elise Bauer’s Simply Recipes, cheated by using bottled lemon juice instead of freshly squeezed, and baked it in a tart pan.
 While looking at that recipe, I clicked on a link to Garrett’s base blondie recipe and flagged it for future reference.
 I’ve been making the blondies ever since, and got the idea to brown the butter from the only brownies worth making from scratch.

 - 1 C tightly packed dark brown sugar

 - 2 t vanilla

 - 1 C flour

 Prep.
 Preheat the oven to 350°F. Butter and flour an 8X8 pan.

 Brown.
 Heat the butter in a small sauce pan over medium low heat.
-After it has melted, it will start to froth and the solids will start to brown.
+After it has melted, it will froth and the solids will start to brown.
 You’ll be able to scrape up the brown bits with a spoon.
-Once the better starts to smell nutty and the liquid butter turns a dark golden brown, it’s ready.
+Once the butter starts to smell nutty and the liquid butter turns a dark golden brown, it’s ready.
 This takes about 10 minutes.
 Cool the butter to room temperature.